Military War Art

 Graffiti and more elaborate paintings can be found in derelict or soon to be demolished structures.
 It’s important that this social history of military life is recorded before it is lost and in some circumstances conserved.

-See our guidance on recording and conserving military wall art.
-We have also published a book on War Art.
+We have published a book on War Art.

 Military Art Image Gallery